Junks5020/deepe-docs/docs/deployment/ollama-deployment.md

 # Ollama as Deployment Tool

-DeepExtension currently offers robust integration with **Ollama** as an external deployment tool.
-Whether you're deploying models trained inside DeepExtension or connecting to externally managed ones, Ollama enables a complete deployment and registration loop.
+DeepExtension is now fully integrated with **Ollama**, enabling unified access to both locally deployed and externally loaded models.
+You can register models trained within DeepExtension or connect to external models managed by Ollama.

 This guide helps you understand how to use Ollama with DeepExtension effectively.